 Atomic indicators can initially be valuable to detect signs of a known campaign.
 However, because adversaries often change their infrastructure (e.g., watering holes, botnets, C2 servers) between campaigns, the "shelf-life" of atomic indicators to detect new adversary activity is limited.
 In addition, advanced threat actors might leverage different infrastructure against different targets or switch to new infrastructure during a campaign when their activities are detected.
 Finally, adversaries often hide in their targeted environments, using native operating system utilities and other resources to achieve their goals.
 For these reasons, agencies should use patterns and behaviors, or adversary TTPs, to identify malicious activity when possible.
-Although more difficult to apply detection methods and verify application, TTPs provide more useful and sustainable context about threat actors, their intentions, and their methods than atomic indicators alone.
-The MITRE ATT&CK® framework documents and explains adversary TTPs in detail making it a valuable resource for network defenders.
+Although more difficult to apply detection methods and verify application, TTPs provide more useful and

 Sharing cyber threat intelligence is a critical element of preparation.
 FCEB agencies are strongly encouraged to continuously share cyber threat intelligence-including adversary indicators, TTPs, and associated defensive measures (also known as "countermeasures") with CISA and other partners.
 The primary method for sharing cyber threat information, indicators, and associated defensive measures with CISA is via the Automated Indicator Sharing (AIS) program.
 FCEB agencies should be enrolled in AIS.
 If the agency is not enrolled in AIS, contact CISA for more information.
-Agencies should use the Cyber Threat Indicator and Defensive Measures Submission System-
+12 Agencies should use the CISA Cyber Threat Indicator and Defensive Measures Submission System-a secure, web-enabled method-to share with CISA cyber threat indicators and defensive measures that are not applicable or appropriate to share via AIS.13